rgeirhos/object-recognition/README.md

 ## lab-experiment

 #### experimental-code
 Contains the main .m MATLAB experiment as well as a .yaml file for every experiment.
 In the .yaml file, the specific parameter values used in an experiment are specified (such as the stimulus presentation duration).
-Some functions depend of our in-house iShow library which can be obtained from [here](http://dx.doi.org/10.5281/zenodo.34217).
+Some functions depend on our in-house iShow library which can be obtained from [here](http://dx.doi.org/10.5281/zenodo.34217).

 #### helper-functions
 Some of the helper_functions are based on other people's code, please check out the corresponding files for the copyright notices.